 THE CLEAN AIR ACT

-The Clean Air Act’s comprehensive system of pollution control, with a proven track record of success, must now be applied to the grave problem of carbon pollution and global warming.
-The Act can work immediately by itself or in conjunction with new climate legislation.
-Now is the time to enforce the Clean Air Act — not gut it — and the Center is working hard to make sure this happens.
+The Clean Air Act’s comprehensive system of pollution control, with a proven track record of success, must be applied to the grave problem of carbon pollution and climate change — now.
+This law can work immediately by itself or in conjunction with new climate legislation.
+The Center is working hard to make sure the Clean Air Act is enforced, not gutted.

-All of the EPA’s rules are, or will likely be, under legal attack by industry special-interest groups and backward-looking states.
-Thanks in part to our efforts, on December 10, 2010, the court denied an industry attempt to halt implementation of some Clean Air Act rules while the industry case proceeds.
-As a result, regulation of greenhouse gas pollution from the biggest industrial polluters began on January 2, 2011.
-Still, the Act is under intense attack by Congress.
-The Center and more than 300 allies have written to Obama to veto any legislation that would gut the Act — and you can help us save it by becoming a Clean Air Advocate now.
+The Center is devoted to defending the EPA’s rules protecting our climate under the Clean Air Act — all of which are, or likely will be, under legal attack by industry special-interest groups and backward-looking states.
+Thanks in part to our efforts, the court denied an industry attempt to halt implementation of some Clean Air Act rules, making way for regulation of the biggest industrial polluters' greenhouse gas emissions back in 2011.
+With the Act still under intense attack by Congress, the Center and more than 300 allies wrote to former president Obama to veto any legislation gutting the Act.